ahmedmaher99/ahmedmaher99/README.md

 # 👨‍💻 About Me

-I am a **Data Analyst and Business Intelligence Specialist** with strong experience in transforming raw data into meaningful insights and business solutions.
+I am a **Data Analyst, Business Intelligence Specialist and Data Analytics Instructor** with strong experience in transforming raw data into meaningful insights and business solutions.

 Currently working as a **Data Analytics Instructor at the National Telecommunication Institute (NTI)**, where I train students and early-career professionals in modern data analytics tools and methodologies including **Python, SQL, Excel, Power BI, and Tableau**.

 My work focuses on building **automated dashboards, ETL workflows, and data-driven reporting systems** across industries such as healthcare, oil & gas, retail, and finance.

-🎓 Graduated **First in Class with Honors**
+🎓 Graduated **First in Class with Excellent with Honor**

 🏆 Awarded **Ideal Student Award** for academic excellence and leadership